 If you know a family member or friend who was affected by the 1980 eruption of Mount St. Helens, interview them and write down their story!
-Then share it with WSA Librarian, Susan Trower, during the summer.
 (Be sure to take a photo of your interviewee!)
-We'll We’ll put these stories and photos on display before the first day of school.
+Students will share their stories in class on the first day of school.
 Here are some ideas for interview questions:

 On May 18, 1980, a volcano in Washington state erupted, killing 57 and triggering a debris avalanche that destroyed hundreds of square miles of forest.
 Correspondent Luke Burbank talks with Steve Olson, author of "Eruption: The Untold Story of Mount St. Helens," about the largest volcanic event in U.S. history.